Malfunctioning Mass Airflow Sensor

 Hard Starting

 One of the first things you’re going to notice with a mass airflow sensor that is going out is a starting issue.
 Your vehicle will surprisingly be out of power to actually turn over, It may just crank or crank several times to start over.
-This happens because the ECU lowers the fuel injections in the system due to the bad readings from the sensor.

 When the mass airflow sensor is malfunctioning it may register an insufficient amount of airflow on startup which will, in turn, make the engine computer lower the fuel for the vehicle, hence lower the power.